scoskey/m0037/notes.md

 We have said informally that a set is a collection of mathematical objects which are its elements.
 But what is a set and what is an element, really?
 In this section we introduce *axiomatic set theory*, which tells us more formally where sets come from, what constructions are permitted, and thus helps us better understand what sets really are.

 We then go on to show that set theory is in some sense a "theory of everything", meaning nearly all mathematical objects can be defined using sets.
 We have already seen this to some extent, for instance we showed that relations and functions may actually be defined as special kinds of sets.
-In this section we will continue these constructions so show how important mathematical objects such as number systems may be constructed.
+We can additionally construct mathematical objects of central importance such as number systems, metric spaces, measure spaces and so forth.
 The possibilities are endless, and by the end you will be able to imagine how to extend these constructions much further.

+Lastly set theory is the key to studying the infinite.
+We will conclude the section with a brief introduction to ordinals.

 #### Axiomatic set theory